faizanzafar40/Predictive-Analytics-in-Healthcare-for-Diabetes-Prediction/README.md

 ## Questions?

-If you have any questions, regarding the code or dataset, you can contact me at (14besefzafar@seecs.edu.pk), or even better, open an issue in this repo and we will do our best to help.
+If you have any questions regarding the code or dataset, you can contact me at (14besefzafar@seecs.edu.pk), or even better, open an issue in this repo and we will do our best to help.